DataDog/documentation/content/en/security/cloud_security_management/severity_scoring.md

 #### Example 2: EC2 instances should enforce IMDSv2

-The detection rule for [EC2 instances should enforce IMDSv2][2] checks if an EC2 instance is using the instance metadata service version 1 ([IMDSv1][3]), which is vulnerable to common web application attacks.
+The detection rule for [EC2 instances should enforce IMDSv2][2] checks if an EC2 instance is using the Instance Metadata Service Version 1 ([IMDSv1][3]), which is vulnerable to common web application attacks.
 If exploited, an adversary would be able to access the IAM credentials stored in the IMDS and use them to access resources in the AWS account.

-This rule would be scored as follows:
+Using the severity scoring framework, the rule would be scored as follows:

 - Likelihood: Possible
   - Attack Vector: Vulnerability